 “Social media and text messaging permeates our adolescents' lives, and unfortunately, they are not all socially or emotionally equipped to handle these situations,” Webb said.
 “Our Roland Park family is thankful to have the students from B.E.L.I.E.V.E. working with our middle schoolers.”

-The week-long activities include a curriculum designed by the UT students with 20-minute presentations at the start of each class period, morning show appearances, helping students reflect on how social media affects their lives, UT student-produced videos
+The week-long activities include a curriculum designed by the UT students with 20-minute presentations at the start of each class period, morning show appearances, helping students reflect on how social media affects their lives,

 on how college students have been impacted by cyberbullying and the opportunity to sign a pledge to stand against it.